Trump tells Fox News' Laura Ingraham 'four embassies' were targeted in imminent threat from Iran

 Pressed on whether large-scale attacks were planned for other embassies, the president said: “I can reveal that I believe it probably would’ve been four embassies.”

 The exclusive interview with the president will air Friday night at 10 p.m.
-ET on Fox News “The Ingraham Angle.”
+ET on Fox News' “The Ingraham Angle.”

 TRUMP ADMINISTRATION HITS IRAN WITH ECONOMIC, DIPLOMATIC SANCTIONS AFTER MISSILE ATTACK

+The American embassy in Baghdad already faced an attack on New Year’s Eve, when demonstrators stormed the compound to protest American airstrikes against Iran-backed militia members.

+But there has been confusion over whether additional attacks were being planned at the embassy after Trump told reporters Thursday they killed Soleimani because “they were looking to blow up our embassy.”

-The U.S. has repeatedly said that that strike was an act of self-defense to prevent what it has described as an “imminent threat” against U.S. interests and troops.
+The administration has repeatedly said that that strike was an act of self-defense to prevent what it has described as an “imminent threat” against U.S. interests and troops.

-Earlier Friday, Secretary of State Mike Pompeo was grilled on the specifics of that threat Friday as reporters quizzed him on what he meant by “imminent.”
+Earlier Friday, Secretary of State Mike Pompeo was grilled on the specifics of that threat as reporters quizzed him on what “imminent” meant.

 “We had specific information on an imminent threat and that threat stream included attacks on U.S. embassies.
 Period.
 Full stop,” he said.
 When later asked what he meant by imminent, he responded: “It was going to happen.”